ondrej-kvasnovsky/algorithms/binary-search/find-the-duplicate-number.md

 **Intuition**

-If we interpret`nums`such that for each pair of indexiiand valueviv​i​​, the "next" valuevjv​j​​is at indexviv​i​​, we can reduce this problem to cycle detection.
-See the solution to[Linked List Cycle II](https://leetcode.com/problems/linked-list-cycle-ii/solution/)for more details.
+If we interpret`nums`such that for each pair of index ii and value vi v​i​​, the "next" valuevjv​j​​is at indexviv​i​​, we can reduce this problem to cycle detection.
+See the solution to [Linked List Cycle II](https://leetcode.com/problems/linked-list-cycle-ii/solution/) for more details.

 **Algorithm**

-First off, we can easily show that the constraints of the problem imply that a cycle_must_exist.
+First off, we can easily show that the constraints of the problem imply that a cycle\_must\_exist.
 Because each number in`nums`is between11andnn, it will necessarily point to an index that exists.
 Therefore, the list can be traversed infinitely, which implies that there is a cycle.
-Additionally, because00cannot appear as a value in`nums`,`nums[0]`cannot be part of the cycle.
+Additionally, because 00 cannot appear as a value in`nums`,`nums[0]`cannot be part of the cycle.
 Therefore, traversing the array in this manner from`nums[0]`is equivalent to traversing a cyclic linked list.
-Given this, the problem can be solved just like[Linked List Cycle II](https://leetcode.com/problems/linked-list-cycle-ii/).
+Given this, the problem can be solved just like [Linked List Cycle II](https://leetcode.com/problems/linked-list-cycle-ii/).

 To see the algorithm in action, check out the animation below: